 Built to a design which dated from the 1890's, No.1941 has eight full width compartments which seat 10 passengers (five each side).
 The raised central section of the roof was not a decorative feature - known as a clerestory roof its purpose was to create space for the gas lamps so that they were not in the way of the passengers' heads.
 The gas for the lighting was stored in tanks located under the coach chassis.
 In later years the lighting was converted to electricity.
 This 2014 view shows the coach as it was whilst restoration works were underway.

-Preserved GWR 1920/21 Churchward City Stock passenger carriage at Didcot Railway Centre.
-A fleet of these carriages were used on suburban services out of Paddington station; until 1939 some peak-hour workings also travelled through to stations in the City area of London, switching between haulage by GWR steam and Metropolitan Railway electric locomotives (such as Sarah Siddons) at Paddington.
+The Main Line & City fleet was used on suburban services out of Paddington station; until 1939 some workings (mostly peak-hour) were extended over the Metropolitan Railway Inner Circle route to stations in the City area of London (Moorgate / Liverpool Street / Aldgate), switching between haulage by GWR steam and Metropolitan Railway electric locomotives (such as the preserved Sarah Siddons) at Paddington station.

 This one is going to Moorgate.

-The London Transport Museum Heritage Train comprises a former Class 438 British Railways 4TC multiple unit train.
-Although sometimes used at living museums this train is also used during special events on suburban parts of the London Underground system, which is very much a working railway (ie: one that carries fare paying passengers). during which time it travels at something nearer to normal speed rather than the very slow 25 mph (40 km/h) speed limit which most heritage railways must observe.
+The London Transport Museum Heritage Train (formerly known as the Metropolitan Heritage Train) comprises a former Class 438 British Railways 4TC multiple unit train.
+Although sometimes used at living museums this train is also used during special events on suburban parts of the London Underground system, which is very much a working railway (ie: one that carries fare paying passengers) during which time it travels at something nearer to normal speed rather than the very slow 25 mph (40 km/h) speed limit which most heritage railways must observe.

-As people wishing to travel on this train are not normally allocated specific seats and the train only has a few compartments so only a fortunate few passengers are able to ride in the compartments.
+As the train only has a few compartments so only a fortunate few passengers are able to sample this style of seating.
 Everyone else must travel in the open carriages.
-Nevertheless, even for these passengers the ride experience is still far better than many present-day trains!.
+Nevertheless, even for these passengers the ride experience is still far better than many present-day trains!